Luke stood leaning a hand on either side of the door frame when Kelly answered his knock at her front door.

 Kelly rolled her eyes.
 Her arms fell limp by her side.
 ‘Oh Luke…’ she said in a tone that resonated with disappointment.

-‘Hear me out…’ he insisted with hands raised submissively to Kelly.
+‘Hear me out…’ he insisted with hands raised submissively.
 ‘Look…I’m not into ghosts and all that shit, but when I saw the plaque on the wall under your grandfather’s photo…the dates suggested that if he were alive today he would be eighty-three…the guy I met in the bar said he was eighty-three…He also said he’d been retired for eighteen years.
 Your Grandfather would’ve been retired for eighteen years if he were alive.’

 Kelly’s arms crossed again as she glared at Luke.
 ‘Really Luke…’ She began.
 ‘You can’t possibly believe you spoke to my grandfather…after he has been dead for fifteen years.’